 Fear of falling can be both a risk factor for falls and a consequence of falling.
-Defined as a lasting concern about falling that leads to an individual avoiding activities that he or she remains capable of doing, fear of falling often leads to self-limitation in performing activities and tasks that people need to complete in order to remain as independent as possible.
-As a consequence of these self-limiting behaviors, older adults experience decreased physical functioning which then contributes to an increased risk for falls.
-Occupational therapy practitioners assist older adults in recognizing and addressing fear of falling through focusing on the client's individual, specific concerns.
+Defined as a lasting concern about falling that leads to an individual avoiding activities that he or she remains capable of doing, fear of falling often leads to curtailing activities and tasks that people need to complete in order to remain as independent as possible.
+As a consequence of these self-limiting behaviors, older adults experience decreased physical functioning, which then contributes to an increased risk for falls.
+Occupational therapy practitioners assist older adults in recognizing and addressing fear of falling through focusing on the client’s individual, specific concerns.
 For example, a client may avoid sleeping in bed after falling at night while attempting to walk to the bathroom.
-The intervention then focuses on strategies designed to reduce falls risk, such as bed mobility, nighttime bathroom needs, and safety, which enhances the client's confidence in his or her ability to go from the bed to the bathroom during the night.
+The intervention then focuses on strategies designed to reduce falls risk, such as bed mobility, nighttime bathroom needs, and safety, which enhance the client's confidence in his or her ability to go from the bed to the bathroom during the night.

 Occupational therapy practitioners assist in breaking the cycle of inactivity and sedentary lifestyle that increase the risk of falling.
 Staying active and safe are common goals of older adults.
 By helping them reach these goals, occupational therapy practitioners empower older adults to maximize their ability to live life to its fullest.

-|Examples of Fall Risk Factors Addressed by Occupational Therapy
+Examples of Fall Risk Factors Addressed by Occupational Therapy

 Preventing falls and alleviating the fear of falling are cost-effective interventions that promote the safety and well-being of older adults.
 Many payers, including Medicare, will pay for these services as part of a covered occupational therapy benefit.